-John M. Cybulski

-Claude Boivin (will not stand for re-election at the Annual Meeting)

-Paule Doré

-Jean-Louis Fontaine

-Louis Morin

-James J. Morris

-Réal Raymond

-Brian A. Robbins
+Paule Doré Jean-Louis Fontaine Louis Morin James J. Morris Réal Raymond Brian A. Robbins Andrew John Stevens

-- (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of NI 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of NI 52-110.

-(d) The following table sets forth the name of each director or proposed director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:
+- (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of NI 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of NI 52-110. - (d) The following table sets forth the name of each director or proposed director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:

-Name of the Director Other Reporting Issuer 2 Name Market listed Board Committee of the other issuer Claude Boivin (will not stand for re- CGI Group Inc. (1) TSX NYSE Member of the Audit and Risk Management Committee election at the Annual Meeting) GLV Inc. TSX Member of the Corporate Governance and Human Resources Committee CGI Group Inc. (1) TSX NYSE Member of the Corporate Governance Committee Paule Doré Cogeco Inc. TSX Member of the Human Resources Committee and Chair of the Corporate Governance Committee Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Strategy & Technology Committee Réal Raymond METRO INC. TSX Lead Director, Chair of Human Resources Committee and Member of the Executive Committee Sun Life Financial Inc. TSX NYSE Member of the Managing Resources Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX AirBoss of America Corp.
-TSX Chair of the Audit Committee
+Name of the Director Other Reporting Issuer Name Market listed Board Committee of the other issuer CGI Group Inc. (1) TSX NYSE Member of the Corporate Governance Committee Paule Doré Cogeco Inc. TSX Member of the Human Resources Committee and Chair of the Corporate Governance Committee Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Strategy & Technology Committee Réal Raymond METRO Inc. TSX Lead Director, Chair of Human Resources Committee and Member of the Executive Committee Sun Life Financial Inc. TSX NYSE Member of the Managing Resources Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX AirBoss of America Corp.
+TSX Chair of the Audit Committee Andrew John Stevens De La Rue plc LSE Member of the Human Resources Committee and Audit Committee CAE Inc. TSX NYSE Member of the Human Resources Committee and Audit Committee

-- (1) Interlocking directorships. - (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. John M. Cybulski, is an "independent director" within the meaning of section 1.4 of NI 52-110.
+- (1) Interlocking directorships. - (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. Réal Raymond, is an "independent director" within the meaning of section 1.4 of NI 52-110.
 As chairman of the Board, he manages the business of the Board and ensures that the functions identified in its mandate are being effectively carried out by the Board and its committees.
-In addition to ensuring the operation of the Board, the Chairman performs the following functions: - 1. in consultation with the CEO, he prepares the agenda for each meeting of the Board; - he ensures that all directors receive the information required for the proper performance of their duties; - 3. he ensures that the appropriate committee structure is in place and makes initial recommendations for appointment to such committees;
+In addition to ensuring the operation of the Board, the Chairman performs the following functions: - 1. in consultation with the CEO, he prepares the agenda for each meeting of the Board; - 2. he ensures that all directors receive the information required for the proper performance of their duties; - 3. he ensures that the appropriate committee structure is in place and makes initial recommendations for appointment to such committees; - 4. in consultation with the Chair of the Human Resources Committee, he ensures that an appropriate system is in place to evaluate the performance of the Board as a whole, the Board's committees and individual directors, which may include the use of director questionnaires and interviews of each director on his or her performance, and makes recommendations for changes when appropriate; and

-- 4. in consultation with the Chair of the Human Resources Committee, he ensures that an appropriate system is in place to evaluate the performance of the Board as a whole, the Board's committees and individual directors, which may include the use of director questionnaires and interviews of each director on his or her performance, and makes recommendations for changes when appropriate; and - 5. he works with the CEO and senior management to monitor progress on strategic planning, policy implementation and succession planning. - (g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2013:
+- 5. he works with the CEO and senior management to monitor progress on strategic planning, policy implementation and succession planning. - (g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2014: